Chief Instructor |

 | |

-| Robert Zimmermann Shihan, Rokudan in Aikido, Nidan in Iaido Robert is the Chief Instructor of Toronto Aikikai.
-He holds the rank of Rokudan (6th degree black belt) and the title of Shihan (Master Instructor) in Aikido and the rank of Nidan (2nd degree black belt) in Iaido.
-He has studied mainly under the direction of Mitsunari Kanai Shihan, 8th dan, Chief Instructor of New England Aikikai until his passing in 2004, and with Yoshimitsu Yamada Shihan, 8th dan, Chief Instructor of New York Aikikai, both direct disciples of O-Sensei, Morihei Ueshiba.
-Robert began practicing Aikido in 1967, and has trained and taught at seminars and training camps in Canada, the United States, Japan, Mexico, Central and South America, Israel and Europe.
-He is a member of the Technical Committee of the United States Aikido Federation and a past member of the Board of Directors of the United States Aikido Federation and of the Canadian and the Ontario Aikido Federations.
+| Robert Zimmermann Shihan, 7th dan in Aikido, 5th dan in Iaido Robert is the Chief Instructor of Toronto Aikikai.
+He holds the rank of Nanadan (7th degree black belt) and the title of Shihan (Master Instructor) in Aikido and the rank of Godan (5th degree black belt) in Iaido.
+He has studied mainly under the direction of Mitsunari Kanai Shihan, 8th dan, Chief Instructor of New England Aikikai until his passing in 2004, with Yoshimitsu Yamada Shihan, 8th dan, Chief Instructor of New York Aikikai, both direct disciples of O-Sensei, Morihei Ueshiba, and in the 1990's with Yukio Kawahara Shihan, 8th dan, Technical Director of the Canadian Aikido Federation.
+Robert began practicing Aikido in 1967 and Iaido in 1999, and has trained and/or taught at seminars and training camps in Canada, the United States, Japan, Mexico, Central and South America, Israel and Europe.
+He is one of the Founders and President of Shin Kaze Aikido Alliance, a former member of the Technical Committee of the United States Aikido Federation and a former member of the Board of Directors of the United States Aikido Federation and of the Canadian and the Ontario Aikido Federations.
 His first instructor was Mr. Manuel Cela of the Fujiyama Dojo in Uruguay.
 After moving to Canada in 1974, his main instructor was Mr. Bruce Stiles, founder of Toronto Aikikai and a senior student of Mitsunari Kanai Shihan.
-Robert became Chief Instructor of Toronto Aikikai in 1983 when Mr. Stiles moved to Guelph, Ontario.
+Robert became Chief Instructor of Toronto Aikikai in 1983.
 "I am extremely thankful and indebted to all my teachers over the years.
 They all conveyed many deep and valuable lessons.
 Two of the many things Kanai Sensei taught me were patience and a keen eye for detail.
 In spite of my many shortcomings he was always extremely patient with me, showing me by example and always answering all my questions, no matter how trivial.
 I truly miss our conversations.
 He also taught me about clarity, about how to see, understand, dissect, deconstruct, reconstruct and explain technical details to myself and others, to discern what is not shown and most importantly, how to search for the underlying principles from which techniques derive.
 He taught me that the learning process involves sustained effort coupled with clear understanding and pleasurable practice, and that eventually, the day will arrive when one can embody and manifest these principles in one's daily practice and, by extension, also in daily life.
 I find myself re-learning these lessons on a regular basis, as I try to apply these concepts and convey these teachings to my students."
-Robert instructs the Beginners, All Levels, Advanced and Weapons Aikido classes on Mondays, Tuesdays, Wednesdays and Saturdays as well as the Iaido classes on Tuesdays and Saturdays.
-He works as a Professional Engineer in a consulting firm. |

 | |